tmk-tran/weekend-jquery-salary-calculator/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 - Some of the problems I solved were getting the layout of my elements to work, learning how to target specific elements (walking the DOM).
-Additionally, making little changes using flexbox and styles to rearrange my page
+Additionally, making little changes using flexbox and styles to rearrange my page to look like a calculator
 - I helped to solve this by using borders around everything to visualize, and also added an image for reference to get a model of how I wanted the elements to be arranged.
 The notes from lecture and study really assisted me in applying the same concept to this project!
+Additionally, using 'inspect elements' to make adjustments to layout helped a lot.

+TODO:
 - round corners of monthly costs
 - change fonts of text at top
 - round corners of appended table data